13 Different Types of Jellyfish You Should Know

 6. Deep Red Jellyfish

 Deep red jellyfish live in the Arctic Sea, where the water is 3,000 feet below the surface.
-These jellyfish are much smaller than many other different types of jellyfish, and they have a diameter of two centimeters.
+These jellyfish are much smaller than many other jellyfish, with a diameter of two centimeters.

 Because deep red jellyfish don’t go through a polyp phase, we don’t know for sure how they reproduce.
 Scientists have called the deep red jellyfish “alien-like” because it has a lot of unique traits.